mrneo240/PSPdownload/readme.md

 ## PSP Download tool

-this is a tool to download PSP games. requires `requests` and `dataset` from pip.
+this is a tool to download PSP games as ISOs. requires `requests` and `dataset` from pip.

 ### Setup